“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 I've given her Melvin's social in order for him to get the apartment, my skin and look required.

-“He wouldn't know what to do with that,” Melvin says that afternoon in aside to Robert as a young woman in Sunday clothes walks by.
+“He wouldn't know what to do with that,” Melvin says in aside to Robert as a young woman in Sunday clothes walks by.

 I don't get to respond, though the tension seems thick.
 Melvin changes the subject, sends us on an errand.